ikechukwukalu/sanctumauthstarter/README.md

 # SANCTUM AUTH STARTER

-This is a very flexible and customisable laravel package (boilerplate) that utilises [laravel/ui](https://github.com/laravel/ui) and [laravel-sanctum](https://laravel.com/docs/9.x/sanctum) to create Basic Authetication classes for REST APIs using [Laravel](https://laravel.com/).
+This is a very flexible and customisable laravel package (boilerplate) that utilises [laravel/ui](https://github.com/laravel/ui) and [laravel-sanctum](https://laravel.com/docs/9.x/sanctum) to create Basic Authetication classes and other helpful functionalities to give you a quick start when building REST APIs using [Laravel](https://laravel.com/).
 The following functionalities are made available:

 - User registration
 - User login